Home » Email Response Time Does Matter. Here’s why.

 The short answer: As soon as you can.

 The long answer: It is obvious that some emails will be more important to you than others.
-It also is clear that we only have so much time in a day and there will be days where you will be unable to reply to any emails at all.
+It is also clear that we only have so much time in a day, and there will be days when you cannot reply to any emails.

 So, you do the best you can to reply to everyone as soon as you can.